-The Summer holidays are fast approaching and we have 6 long weeks of entertainment, referring, house keeping and work to fit in too, I am exhausted already!
+The Summer holidays are nearly upon us rand we have 6 long weeks of entertainment, referring, house keeping and work to fit in too, I am exhausted already!

-I know it can be hard to think of lots of things to do with the children over the holidays and to have activities planned and while I know lots of you will have an itinerary and are summer ready, that quite frankly isn't me!
-I am a last minuter, like what we gonna do today!
+I know it can be hard to think of lots of things to do with the children over the holidays and to have activities planned so I have put a few ides together to get you started

 Firstly I would say you do not need to entertain your children every second of every day and its ok to expect them to entertain themselves too, in fact its good for them to be a bit bored and work out what they would like to do and what interests them